OlojaMuyiwa/animated-chainsaw/README.md

-# 💤 My LazyVim configuration to humiliate Vs
+# 💤 My LazyVim configuration to humiliate Vs code

 > Catch me if you can